zihanghuang123/residual-controller/README.md

 where `u*` and `x*` come from offline trajectory optimization on the _nominal_ plant, `PD` is a fixed feedback term, and `v(t)` is a learned residual whose purpose is to correct for the gap between the nominal plant (used by TO) and the actual plant.

-Three options for `v(t)` are compared:
+Four options for `v(t)`:

 - **PD-only**: `v(t) = 0` (no residual)
 - **Pure MLP**: `v(t) = MLP(history, reference)`
 - **Two-model**: `v(t) = MLP(history, reference, θ_hat)` where `θ_hat = estimator(history)`

-Pure MLP is the natural baseline ("just give the network everything and let it figure out the plant").
+- **Oracle**: `v(t) = MLP(history, reference, θ)` — upper bound for two-model, fed the true θ

+Pure MLP is the natural baseline ("give the network everything and let it figure out the plant").
 Two-model decouples the problem: a separate frozen estimator does system identification from observed `(x, u)` history, and the controller gets `θ_hat` as an explicit input.
+Oracle is what two-model could achieve if the estimator were perfect.

 ## Domain randomization